-Now it’s a known fact that expecting women are swamped by changing hormones that bring in a plethora of changes in their lives, from morning sickness to sudden mood changes to cravings!
-All to be dads start finding themselves in unfamiliar territory, having to deal with so many changes in their partners, all of a sudden.
-But now dads to be, did you know it’s not only your partner’s hormones but your hormones as well, which changes during the pregnancy period?
+Now it’s a known fact that expecting women are swamped by hormones that bring in a plethora of changes in their lives- from morning sickness to sudden mood swings and cravings!
+All to-be dads, on the other hand, may find themselves in unfamiliar territory, having to deal with so many changes, all at once.
+But do you know that in the pregnancy period it’s not only your partner’s hormones that alter but yours as well?

-Coming to this research, this was conducted on 29 first-time expecting couples whose hormones (testosterone, cortisol, estradiol, and progesterone) were tested during four different times during the pregnancy, at a gap of 8 weeks each, that is during the 12th week, 20th week, 28th week and 36th week.
-While in a woman, it was found that there was an increase in all four hormones, for men, there was seen a dip in the hormones testosterone and estradiol.
-Now while testosterone is linked with your aggression dominance and sex drive, the hormone estradiol is associated with caregiving and bonding.
-Here it is interesting to note that as per previous studies, fathers, in general, have a lower testosterone level compared to non-fathers, thus indicating that this hormonal shift during pregnancy could be one of nature’s ways to start tuning the to be dads for the dad roles!
+This research was conducted on 27 first-time expecting couples whose hormones (testosterone, cortisol, estradiol, and progesterone) were tested during four different times during the pregnancy, at a gap of 8 weeks each.
+During the 12th week, 20th week, 28th week and 36th week.
+While in a woman, it was found that there was an increase in all four hormones, for men, there was a dip in testosterone and estradiol.
+Now, while testosterone is linked with aggression dominance and sex drive, the hormone estradiol is associated with care giving and bonding.
+Here it is interesting to note that, as per previous studies, fathers in general, have a lower testosterone level compared to non-fathers.

-As per Robin Edelstein, an associate professor of psychology at the University of Michigan and also a co-author of the study, having low levels of testosterone, especially when you are around a child is good since it not only reduces your levels of aggression but also promotes nurturance.
-Also, as per him, since previous studies have shown estradiol levels to increase after dads met their newborns, it could be that the levels were low till birth, after which they would increase, but this was again, just speculation.
+As per Robin Edelstein, an associate professor of psychology at the University of Michigan and also a co-author of this study, having low levels of testosterone, especially when you are around a child is a positive change that not only reduces anger, but also promotes nurture among men.
+Previous studies have shown estradiol levels to increase after dads meet their newborns.

-Although Edelstein’s this research comes as a first of its kind for expecting dads when it comes to their hormone, more research is needed on the same, especially to compare these hormonal changes with men in non-prenatal circumstances.
-Researchers are still working on many similar aspects of this research, like, is it the lowering of the hormones that make men inclined towards nurturing, or is it the nurturing that leads to a dip in the hormone of the men.
-Also, scientists cannot entirely explain why this change in hormones of, to be, dads take place.
-As per some experts, it could be because to be dad’s bodies are reacting to the to be mom’s pheromones, which are chemical messengers secreted by the skin and sweat glands.
-These chemicals may trigger dad’s brain to start making the hormonal changes necessary for paternal behavior.
-Thus, in short, there is scope for a lot more research on these lines.
+Edelstein’s research is welcomed as a first of its kind for expecting dads.
+Although, much more is to be achieved in this sphere, especially to compare these hormonal changes with men in non-prenatal circumstances.
+Researchers are still working on the question of whether the lowering of hormones makes men inclined towards nurture, or is it the nurture that leads to a dip in their hormones.
+Also, scientists cannot entirely explain why this change in hormones takes place.
+It could be a reaction to the to be mom’s pheromones, which are chemical messengers secreted by the skin and sweat glands.
+These chemicals may trigger dads to make way for hormonal changes necessary for paternal behavior.

-So how does to be mom’s benefit from these hormonal changes in dads?
-Well with lower testosterone levels, not only will he be lesser interested in sex (which is a benefit, because sex is exactly not easy with that bulging tummy), they will also be losing their cool less, and pampering you more and this is exactly what every woman would want when she is expecting.
-What could be better than to be dad helping you complete household chores to once a while cooking your favorite meal for you?
-All thanks to his hormones!
+So how do mothers benefit from these changes?
+Well, with lower testosterone levels, not only will they be lesser interested in sex (which is a benefit, because sex is not exactly easy with that bulging tummy), but will also be losing their cool less, and pampering you more.
+This is exactly what most women would want when they are expecting.
+This apart, fatherhood is an experience.
+Embrace it, lend a helping hand and make the most of it!